Worldview

 In the 20th and 21st centuries, one could distinguish the following main worldviews:

-• the materialistic worldview, dominant worldwide, based on mineral science (incl. all the modern theoretical and applied sciences: physics, astronomy, medicine, etc) .. with as its 'militant spearpoint' atheism
+• the materialistic or mineral worldview, dominant worldwide, built on the foundations of mineral science (incl. all the modern theoretical and applied sciences: physics, astronomy, medicine, etc) .. with as its 'militant spearpoint' atheism.
+It reduces reality to the physical material world and puts Man on the top of the intellectual hierarchy (eliminating spirit and soul)

-• the spiritual worldview, based on spiritual science (incl. anthroposophy, theosophy, hermetics, esoteric christinanity, etc)
+• the spiritual worldview, based on spiritual science (incl. anthroposophy, theosophy, hermetics, esoteric christianity, and many other streams)

-The worldview question is very much interlinked to the question of belief and religion.
-For example: the materialistic worldview may lead or leads to atheism, but not all people adhering to this worldview are militant or convinced atheists (maybe on the contrary).
+The worldview question is much interlinked to the question of beliefs and aspects of religion, state and practical life, and there are no hard separations as people may find themselves in a mix of views.
+For example: the materialistic worldview may lead, or leads to, atheism, however certainly not all people adhering to this worldview are militant or convinced atheists.
+People may adhere both the spiritual worldview but to a degree remain in the mineral worldview, without therefore being very materialistic.
+And so on.

 The difference in worldview and belief system is, of all ages, polarizing and historically underlying prosecution and wars - see worldview wars.